akashsparsh17/Offensive-Linux-Privilege-Escalation/Escalate-via-capabilities.md

 #### Exploiting

-we can't directly update the password in the **/etc/passwd** file, but I can perform a bind mount.
+we can't directly update the password in the **/etc/passwd** file, but we can perform a bind mount.
 Copy the /etc/passwd file to the current working directory (/home/armour) and make the changes in the root user password.

 ```bash
 cd /home/armour